Caelan Doris starts in strong Leinster team for clash with Ulster

 Caelan Doris starts for Leinster against Ulster on Friday.
 Photograph: Laszlo Geczo/Inpho

-Caelan Doris and Jimmy O’Brien are back from injuries to start for Leinster against Ulster at the RDS on Friday night (Kick-off: 8.15pm, live on eir Sport).
+Caelan Doris and Jimmy O’Brien are back from injuries to start for Leinster against Ulster at the RDS on Friday night.

 O’Brien will wear the number 15 jersey, with Jordan Larmour on the right wing and Dave Kearney on the left.